 … expect to fall in love with this piece of African paradise

 You cannot drive Kruger with an ‘expectation’.
 If you do, you may be disappointed.
-You must embark on your Kruger self-drive with a sense of curiosity, and interest, all sprinkled with a good dose of patience.
+You must embark on your Kruger self-drive with a sense of curiosity, and interest, and it all must be sprinkled with a good dose of patience.

 Nature offers itself up, but with no guarantees.

-So where is the best to place to be in Kruger?
+So where is the best place to be in Kruger?